 Money can be such a powerful thing–especially (and unfortunately) in marriage.
-There is almost always an imbalance in incomes, and some married folk go into marriage with the attitude that the person with the larger income is more important, can make most decisions, etc. But the thing is, you are both people, putting in the work for your job/career, and (hopefully) putting in the effort to make this union work.
+There is almost always an imbalance in incomes, and some peeps go into marriage with the attitude that the person with the larger income is more important, can make most decisions, etc. But the thing is, you are both people, putting in the work for your job/career, and (hopefully) putting in the effort to make this relationship work.

 1. Major financial goals: Since most people have some sort of debt, the topic of debt will fall here first and foremost.
 Nobody likes to suddenly be responsible for another person’s irresponsible shopping trips or seemingly unlimited eating out and party nights that said person technically couldn’t afford.
-If you’re engaged, you need to talk about this, and be absolutely transparent with all your debts–credit card and otherwise.
+If you’re not yet married, you need to talk about this, and be absolutely transparent with all your debts–credit card and otherwise.
 You will save yourself many an argument by being truthful about the debt you have so that you can both create a workable–and agreeable–plan to get rid of it.

 Like always, I recommend using Dave Ramsey’s suggestions for savings: $1k for emergencies, and 2-3 months in savings in case one of you loses a job/is having a career overhaul/becomes sick or injured and can’t work for a bit, etc. And then what else will you save for?
 401K?
 Vacation?
 Building or buying a home?
 Renovations?
 Again–be clear and up front about what you want.

 This is where your lovey-dovey feelings for each other will come in handy, because both parties will inevitably think his or her ideas about what you should be saving for should take priority.
 Make lists with pros and cons, prioritize the best you can, and compromise.

 2. Budget: With a clear picture of income, what debts need to be paid monthly, and savings goals, you’ll be able to work out what your budget is every month.
-I have used Mint.com to help with this, and it was great!
+I have a budgeting notebook, and have used Mint.com to help with this, and it was great!
 I know there are other software programs that do this as well, but I liked Mint because it gave options for setting savings goals, paying things off, and also gave a clear snapshot of our financial worth.
 It also sends you notifications if you’re nearing your limit for any given budgeted amount in the month.
 Work out a clear budget so that you each know what money has to go where each month–no surprises!